Raku/intellij-ide-plugin/README.md

 is found here.
 See [this tutorial](https://plugins.jetbrains.com/docs/intellij/custom-language-support-tutorial.html) for some pointers.

-We make no pretences that we're the publication of this repository meaningfully "open sources" Comma.
-It's a source dump that can serve as a seed for an open source Raku plugin for IntelliJ platform IDEs.
+Note that this repository is basically a source dump that can serve as a seed for an open source Raku plugin for IntelliJ platform IDEs.
 We wish anybody attempting that the best of luck!